Skip to navigation

 Was that Marilyn was found in the nude

 Now how much more relevant is that version than the rather soppy one that Elton came up with for the funeral?
-Perhaps it was a bit close to the truth...
+Perhaps it was a bit too close for comfort...